Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Problem Formulation

 \subsection{Modeling Stability of Synchronous Generator Dynamics}

 To ensure the dynamic stability of a synchronous generator $g \in \mathcal{G}$, it is essential to maintain its rotor angle $\delta^g(t)$ within a permissible range at all times.
 This condition reflects the requirement for \emph{rotor angle stability}, which refers to the ability of a generator to remain in synchronism with the rest of the system following small disturbances.
-Physically, rotor angle stability ensures that the electromagnetic torque produced by the generator remains balanced with the mechanical torque, avoiding sustained angular divergence.
+Physically, rotor angle stability ensures that the generator's electromagnetic torque is balanced with the mechanical torque, preventing sustained angular divergence.

-A widely accepted criterion in the power systems literature~\cite{sauer1998power,kundurbook} is to impose an upper bound on the rotor angle to prevent loss of synchronism.
+A widely accepted criterion in the power systems literature~\cite{sauer1998power} is to impose an upper bound on the rotor angle to prevent loss of synchronism.
 This is typically enforced through the following constraint:

 where $\delta^{\max}$ is a system-specific stability threshold.
-This threshold is usually determined based on transient stability margins, system protection settings, or empirical assessments of safe rotor angle deviations under disturbances.
+This threshold is typically set based on transient stability margins, system protection settings, or empirical assessments of safe rotor-angle deviations under disturbances.